urcsc170/2018-spring-csc170/lab03-content-prep/instructions.md

 -   Create a Word Document named **lab03-yourname.docx** (where *yourname* is your name).

--   In it, copy and paste enough content to create *at least* these following elements
+-   In it, copy and paste enough content to create *at least* these following elements (below)

     -   Note: do not style the Word document much.
 Just try to make the headings obvious, and try to clean-up the paragraphs.
 (Delete the square brackets, et cetera.)